EAP for WHS and Mental Health Compliance in Australia

 EAP Programs @ Mindway EAP

-Many organisations are still adjusting to this shift.
-Compliance is no longer just about helmets and hazard signs, it’s about ensuring employees feel mentally safe and supported.
+A lot of businesses are still getting used to this change.
+Now, following the rules isn't just about helmets and warning signs; it's also about making sure workers feel mentally safe and supported.

 What You’ll Learn in This Article